Materials-Consortia/OPTIMADE/optimade.rst

 Next to this the client MAY specify the following parameters to customize the return from the server at the trajectory endpoint.
 While these URL query parameters are OPTIONAL for clients, API implementations MUST accept and handle them.
-The numbering of the frames is zero based, so the first frame is frame number 0.
+The numbering of the frames is one based, so the first frame is frame number 1.

 - **first_frame**:

   - **Description**: **first_frame** specifies the first frame that should be returned.
   - **Type**: integer
-  - **Requirements/Conventions**: The value MUST be larger or equal to 0 and MUST be less than nframes.(The total number of frames in the trajectory)
+  - **Requirements/Conventions**: The value MUST be larger than 0 and MUST be less or equal to  nframes.(The total number of frames in the trajectory)
     If this is not the case :http-error:`400 Bad Request` MUST be returned with a message indicating that the value for this field is incorrect.
-    The default value is 0.
+    The default value is 1.
   - **Examples**:

     - :query-url:`/trajectories/traj00000001?first_frame=1000`